Interpreting Embedding Spaces by Conceptualization: Related Work

 \section{Related Work}

-The problem of interpretability has received significant attention in the last years.
-In this section, we discuss some of the works that are most relevant for our research.
+The problem of interpretability has received significant attention in recent years.

-One relatively early approach try to find orthogonal or close to orthogonal transformations \cite{orthogonal_transformation,rotate,interpretable_orthogonal_remainder_subspace, medical_transformation_using_knowledge_base} to improve interpretability.
-These models' advantage is that they do not lose information due to the orthogonality.
-Other works \cite{sparsecoding,non_negative_sparse,spine_sparse_embedding} transform the original embedding to a sparse embedding to improve interpretability.
-Unlike our method, the above models provide a limited explainability and they need embedding matrix which limit them especially in unbounded embedding space (like sentence embedding that we use here).

-A large body of research \cite{lime,shap,conceptshape,knn_with_lime,anchors,Adversarial_Examples,mice_counterfectual} is devoted to generate an explanation for the \emph{decision}, mostly classification, of a black-box model.
-These methods use neighboring examples or counterfactuals to give the user an insight into the reasoning behind the decision.
+A large body of research \cite{lime,shap,conceptshape,knn_with_lime,anchors,Adversarial_Examples,mice_counterfectual,polyjuice} is devoted to generate an explanation for the \emph{decision} of the model (mostly classification).
+Many methods utilize nearby examples or counterfactuals to provide users with reasoning behind the decision.

 Several works set a goal, like ours, of understanding the model itself, rather than its decisions.
-Some works (e.g \cite{semcat_interpretability}) try to assign a specific concept to each dimension.
-Other methods \cite{bais_ditection_in_atention,bertology_by_layers,Important_Neurons,indivisual_Neuron_prob,bert_prob_attention_heads} also try to infer the meaning of specific dimensions or layers and also to understand the semantic of internal elements of the network.
-A recent work \cite{amr_matrix} tries to understand sentence similarity by creating AMR graphs of the input sentences, mapping sub-embeddings into semantic aspects of the AMRs and use AMR metrics to compute similarity.

-Some works \cite{polar,interpritable_categories,retrofiting,glove_interpritable} try to detour the problem of model interpretation by generating an understandable model, based on the original model.
-Some of these methods \cite{polar,interpritable_categories} do so by mapping to a more understandable model while others \cite{retrofiting,glove_interpritable} perform training or retraining for generating the new models.
-All of these works were applied only to static models.
+Most of these works attempt to assign some meaning to the dimensions, either of the original latent space or of a different space that the original one is transformed to.

+One relatively early approach tries to find orthogonal or close to orthogonal transformations of the original embedding matrix \cite{orthogonal_transformation,rotate,interpretable_orthogonal_remainder_subspace} such that a set of words with high weight in a given dimension are related and thus hopefully represent some significant concept.
+The advantage of these orthogonal methods is that they do not lose information due to the orthogonality.
+Several of these works \cite{sparsecoding,non_negative_sparse,spine_sparse_embedding,ficsor2021changing,berend2020sparsity} transform the original embedding to a sparse one to improve the interpretability of each dimension.
+One limitation of these methods is their reliance on an embedding/dictionary matrix.

+\citet{semcat_interpretability} assigns a specific concept to each dimension.
+Note that our work is different as it does not assume that each latent dimension corresponds to a human-understandable concept.

+Recent methods \cite{mapping_w_to_unembed,logits_lens} assume access to the model's internals, particularly the un-embedding matrix, to map a latent vector to the token space.

+Other works \cite{yun2021transformer,molino2019parallax} created new tools to help interpret the model. \citet{yun2021transformer} uses dictionary learning to view the transformer model as a linear superposition of transformer factors. \citet{molino2019parallax} introduces a tool for doing simple operations such as PCA and t-SNE on embedding.